-Reflexion Dance & Fitness was created to give students a unique dance experience.
-We began our venture with the Greek Cultural Center of Astoria to create an international community of dance.
+Reflexion Dance & Fitness was created to give students a unique dance experience here in our beautiful Astoria, Queens!
 We aim to teach dance technique, teamwork, fitness and self-expression through movement.
 Our goal is to build a supportive Reflexion family & instill confidence, positive body image and the belief that all of our students are limitless in whatever they want to accomplish in their lives!
 Join our team and make healthy a reflex!

 Elena has been dancing from a young age at various local dance studios – excelling in Latin Ballroom & Greek Folk Dancing.
 She began teaching Greek dance in 2008 at the Greek Cultural Center and has been a part of various Greek dancing groups throughout the New York area.
 She received her undergraduate degree from Queens College in Dietetics and studied exercise science & dance as well.
 While in college she also started teaching dance & dance fitness classes to combine her passion for dance, movement and health.
 She is an AFAA certified group fitness instructor and is licensed to teach Zumba Fitness®, Zumba Toning®, Zumba Kids®, Zumba Kids Jr.®, Bokwa Fitness, Pound Fitness, Insanity, & OPA-cize™.
 She has taught in many studios & gyms throughout Queens bringing clients joy of dance & fitness.
 She has also partnered with many different non-profit organizations, participating in fundraisers to help raise awareness for health and fitness.
 Recent performance experiences include music video "Press That Body" which appeared on MTV and at Melrose Ballroom in Astoria.
 She received her Master's Degree from LIU Post in Sports Nutrition and currently works as a Registered Dietitian two elementary schools in Queens as well as an adjunct professor.
 Her goal is to help influence as many young children to lead healthy and active lives by teaching dance, fitness as well as educating students on healthy eating.